 Installation is simple.
 It requires an empty 8gb flash drive, and about an hour start to finish.
 Dozens of great tutorials exist on YouTube walking you through this process, but, I am partial to this video from Codemic detailing the process:

+[Author’s update, June 2020: CloudReady no longer supports the option of “dual booting” a device with both CloudReady and Windows, so, this paragraph no longer applies.
+Be sure you try this on a device you don’t need as your daily driver!]
 (A piece of advice: I have successfully installed CloudReady on a Windows machine that allows me to dual boot into either Windows or CloudReady, depending on my needs.
 It is technology heaven: I can spend most of the time in Chrome when I need a fast and simple platform and then reboot into Windows if I need applications like PowerPoint or Excel.
 Google Drive helps me keep files accessible on both sides without messing with flash drives or SD cards.
 It is divine!
 But… I don’t recommend trying the dual boot it unless you have some varsity-level-or-better tech-savvy.
 I blitzed an old Windows laptop (no data lost… I use the cloud 🙂 ) in an early install experiment.)

-Over the last six months, I have installed CloudReady on dozens devices, old and new, and it has yet to failed me.
+Over the last six months, I have installed CloudReady on dozens of devices, old and new, and it has yet to fail me.
 It installs every time, and always makes the laptop or desktop faster and more responsive than it was before.
 This includes a couple of dated Dell laptops sitting in the technology graveyard at the office, an old MacMini that became a fast and efficient CloudReady “box,” and an old iMac that has been transformed into a Chrome all-in-one with CloudReady.

 With my experiments, I realized that even some very old computers are faster than many new, out of the box Chromebooks because the Chrome OS and CloudReady were built to run on very modest computers.
 The reason why these devices are so inexpensive is because the hardware backing those laptops and desktops is cheap and widely available.
 The $150 computer of today is often times way slower than the $1000 computer of 2009.